chrisradler/upwork_apify_bot/README.md

 You can adjust this schedule to your preferred frequency and timezone.

+You will need to setup github secrets for the APIFY_TOKEN, TELEGRAM_BOT_TOKEN, and TELGRAM_CHAT_ID.
+To do this:
+- Access repository
+- Navigate to secrets and Variables -> Actions -> New Repository Secrets

 ### Search Queries

 The search criteria are defined in `scraper.py`.
 Current criteria include: